 Briar Hill Infant School

-Mrs Tester is our English Lead.
+Mrs Tester and Mrs Padro are our English Leads.

 We value the importance of speaking and listening and provide many opportunities for children to think, discuss, plan, learn and reflect in an imaginative and collaborative way.
 We use Letters and Sounds for our daily phonics teaching and learning.
 We encourage and develop a love of reading for purpose and pleasure through a text based curriculum.
 We teach pre-cursive and cursive handwriting through the 'Letterjoin' scheme from Reception with excellent outcomes for children.
 We promote a topic and text based approach to learning both within English and all other subjects as a way to 'hook' our children into learning through an exciting story!